 Plaintiffs make the same complaints about the requirement of using identification for the return of absentee ballots.
 [Doc.
-1, ¶¶ 182-185, 244].
+83, ¶¶ 255-259].
 Like the allegations for absentee-ballot applications, Plaintiffs' allegations do not support an "unjustified leap from the disparate inconveniences that voters face when voting to the denial or abridgement of the right to vote" for purposes of a Section 2 claim.
-Greater Birmingham Min., 992 F.3d at 1330 (cleaned up).
-Plaintiffs have also not alleged any burden on the right to vote that is not justified by the state's regulatory interests, Crawford, 553 U.S. at 181, and do not appear to be challenging this provision as intentionally discriminatory or a violation of the First Amendment.
+GBM, 992 F.3d at 1330 (cleaned up).
+Plaintiffs have also not alleged any burden on the right to vote that is not justified by the State's regulatory interests, Crawford, 553 U.S. at 181, have not sufficiently alleged intentional discrimination based on Section B. 1., and are not challenging these provisions as a violation of the First Amendment.